Kids and On-the-Go Nutrition

 Cereal bars.
 At first glance, these bars appear to have it all: "cereal" outside, "real fruit" inside, and possibly even "real" milk or yogurt swirled in or on top.
 Some are healthy choices; others are not.
 Read the labels carefully and look for whole-grain bars that are low in fat.
 Watch out for added sugar and high calorie counts.
 In some, the fruit is more likely to be high-fructose corn syrup or juice concentrates than real apples or strawberries.
 And the yogurt, usually made from powder, does not contain the healthy live, active cultures found in a cup of yogurt.
 A meal that includes a bowl of whole-grain cereal, a glass of low-fat milk, and a piece of fruit is lower in sugar and packs a much greater nutritional punch than any all-in-one bar.

 Diet bars.
 Often advertised as meal-replacement bars, diet bars are meant to be eaten in place of breakfast and lunch to aid weight loss.
 Ingredients vary widely, but most contain a combination of carbohydrates, protein, vitamins, and minerals.
 Some are low in calories and saturated fat; others are not.
 But more than that, consider the message diet bars send to kids: that "replacing meals" is good and that it's OK to take shortcuts to lose weight.
-A healthier message is that nutrients can and should come from healthy meals, not something out of a wrapper, and that good eating habits are the key to maintaining a healthy weight.
+A healthier message is that nutrients can and should come from healthy meals, and that good eating habits are the key to maintaining a healthy weight.
 If your child is overweight, talk to your doctor about creating a weight-loss plan that includes a balanced diet and regular exercise.